Egress Gateway Best Practices

 public_ip_assigned = true

-# Omit other necessary but unrelated configurations
+# Omit other necessary but unrelated configuration

 }